The root of feminism

 My own life, in many ways, is a feminist's dream.
 I make the bed, do the dishes, and fold the laundry.
 I give my female math students the same encouragement that I give the male.
 I am deeply involved in the lives of my four children, yelling at them to do their chores, helping them with their piano practices, driving them to their various activities and staying to watch, reading them a book at night and then cuddling them until they fall asleep.

 But many of my beliefs are the opposite of feministlet's go ahead and call them "sexist."
 I believe that men and women are different, and that the differences matter.
 I believe that it's perfectly fine if most firemen are male and most stewardesses femaleand worse yet, I believe it's perfectly fine to call them firemen and stewardesses.
-I believe that for most families that can afford it, the man earning money while the wife stays home with the kids is the best arrangement for all concerned, and I'm seriously worried about an entire generation raised in day care.
+I believe that for most families that can afford it, it's best to have one parent stay home with the kidsand that more often than not, that parent will be the momand I'm seriously worried about an entire generation raised in day care.
 I believe that a man who says "I will fire you unless you have sex with me" is committing sexual harassment and should himself be fired (and possibly castrated), but a man with a Sports Illustrated swimsuit calendar on his desktop is not hurting or harassing anybody.

 You won't hear an intelligent debate about my views on the radio.
 You can hear Rush Limbaugh or Dr. Laura, railing against feminists in the same breath that they rail against the liberal welfare state and godless homosexuals, but that certainly isn't what I'm looking for.
 I want to hear Neal Conan taking calls on the excesses of feminism, the same way he might discuss health care plans or charter schools.
 The reason you won't hear that is because, to a vocal portion of his listeners, my views are not only incorrect; they are immoral.
 Like communism in the 1950s, they are so toxic that even discussing them suggests a whiff of heresy.